MeissnerEffect/MildInstaller/README.md

 <b>YOU NEED DOCKER, and to be able to run docker build as a normal user (check your distribution specifics)</b>

- Pay attention to the differences between an image and a container Container will be destroyed everytime after use, unless commited Image will not update unless the whole process is restarted
+<emphase> Pay attention to the differences between an image and a container
+ Container will be destroyed everytime after use, unless commited Image will not update unless the whole process is restarted </emphase>

 <h3> Setup </h3>
 <div>